Prem-Buraga/Diabetic_Retinopathy/README.md

 Contributing
 License
 Dataset
 The dataset can be downloaded from the Kaggle APTOS 2019 Blindness Detection competition page.
-Extract the dataset and place it in the Dataset directory.
+Extract the dataset and place it in the Dataset directory: https://www.kaggle.com/c/aptos2019-blindness-detection/data.

-Installation
+**Installation**
 To run the code in this repository, you need to have the following libraries installed:

 numpy